docker/get-involved/content/en/docs/CommunityLeaders/EventHandbooks/kube101/architecture/_index.md

 ## etcd

-etcd is the open-source persistent, lightweight, distributed key-value database developed by CoreOS, which communicates only with the API Server. etcd can be configured externally or inside the Master Node.
+etcd is the open-source persistent, lightweight, distributed key-value database developed by CoreOS, which communicates only with the API Server. etcd can be configured externally or inside the master node.

 ## Worker Node